The Tracey Ullman Show: International

-When The Tracey Ullman Show first appeared in Ullman's native England, the BBC decided to cut six minutes from the show, specifically the Simpsons shorts.
-"The BBC said the only thing they didn't like about the show was those weird little animated characters and suggested maybe they could get rid of them because they would never catch on," recalled Ullman.
-Despite their aversion to the cartoon shorts, she attempted to convince the broadcaster to buy the rights to The Simpsons television series, telling them it would be a mistake not to; Sky ended up buying the show.
-The Tracey Ullman Show aired on BBC Two in the UK, Network 10 in Australia and TVNZ in New Zealand.
+When The Tracey Ullman Show first appeared on British television, the BBC aired the first seven episodes unedited.
+The broadcaster then decided to cut six minutes from the show, specifically the Simpsons shorts.
+"The BBC said the only thing they didn't like about the show was those weird little animated characters and suggested maybe they could get rid of them because they would never catch on," Ullman later recalled.
+Despite their aversion to the cartoon shorts, she attempted to convince the broadcaster to buy the rights to The Simpsons television series, saying that it would be a mistake not to.
+Sky ended up buying the show.
+When the last batch of episodes were screened in 1991, the episodes were aired in full.
+The Tracey Ullman Show aired on BBC Two in the UK, Network 10 in Australia, and TVNZ in New Zealand.

 Syndication

 Reruns of the show appeared on Lifetime and Comedy Central throughout the 1990s in the United States.

 Home media

 As of April 2025, The Tracey Ullman Show has never been commercially released through any home media platform.
-In in an interview from 2017, Tracey Ullman theorized that music clearance issues may be the reason for this.
-A selection of the Simpsons shorts was released from 1997 through 1999 on The Simpsons VHS home video releases.
+In a 2017 interview, Tracey Ullman theorized that music clearance issues may be to blame.
+A selection of the Simpsons shorts were released from 1997 through 1999 on The Simpsons VHS home video releases.
 The first Simpsons short called "Good Night" was included as a special feature on The Simpsons: The Complete First Season DVD box set released on September 25, 2001.
-The sketch "Due Dilligence" featuring actor-comedian Mel Brooks was released as an extra on The Incredible Mel Brooks: An Irresistible Collection of Unhinged Comedy DVD in 2012.
+The sketch "Due Diligence" featuring actor-comedian Mel Brooks was released as an extra on The Incredible Mel Brooks: An Irresistible Collection of Unhinged Comedy DVD in 2012.